 Designed by Bejamin Krempel and a team of designers and engineers, with the cooperation of University of Bern and ETH Zurich, the first working prototype has, apparently, yielded excellent results.
 PumpTire is planning to launch a crowdfunding campaign early in 2016 to elevate the project to the next level.

 “We started with a self-inflating tire, and at that time cyclists would say ‘you should make a self-inflating inner tube’ – so I thought sure, that’s a great idea, except it’s impossible.”
 Krempel told BikeRadar.

 “But then we came up with an idea of how to do it.
 Many, many ideas later we have the current design, which has excellent ride characteristics and pumping ability,” he added.

 As we might have mentioned above, the PumpTire inner tube uses a peristaltic pump to maintain internal pressure and draw more air into the tube via a bespoke valve.

 Peristaltic pumps use moving compression points to pump a fluid or gas around an enclosed system.
 Peristalsis itself is not a new invention; it occurs frequently in nature – think of the squeezing motion of the muscles in the gastrointestinal system, pushing food through your gut – and is used in many technical devices, particular in medicine.

 In the self-inflating tube, a peristaltic pump runs around the perimeter of the tube.
-The compression comes from the deformation of the tyre at the contact point with the ground, which squeezes the inner tube, pushing air ahead of the compression point into the tube.
-When the tyre rolls on and each point returns to its original shape, the expansion produces a vacuum that sucks new air in via the valve system.
+The compression comes from the deformation of the tire at the contact point with the ground, which squeezes the inner tube, pushing air ahead of the compression point into the tube.
+When the tire rolls on and each point returns to its original shape, the expansion produces a vacuum that sucks new air in via the valve system.